-We will enter into the Advisory Agreement with Princeton Advisors in accordance with the 1940 Act.
-The Advisory Agreement will become effective upon the closing of this offering.
+We will enter into the Advisory Agreement with Princeton Advisors in connection with closing the Transactions, subject to shareholder approval.
+See "Proposal 6 - Approval of Advisory Agreement with Princeton Investment Advisors".
 Under the Advisory Agreement, Princeton Advisors will provide us with investment advisory and management services.
 We will pay for these services (a) a base management fee equal to a percentage of our gross assets and (b) an incentive fee based on our performance.
 See "Approval of Advisory Agreement."